Skip to main content

 • the actual Item Stock of its material or products at the supplier site (covered in this standard)

-• The supplier MUST NOT share the following information with the customer and the customer MUST NOT otherwise be able to derive this information from the information available to it:
+• The supplier must not share the following information with the customer and the customer must not otherwise be able to derive this information from the information available to it:

 • Capacity and delivery data of another customer,